-The Salling Pig is a free range pig sold in Salling’s department stores – and the only pig in the retail sector in Denmark that is on grass all year.
-It is bred in large meadows and moved several times a year so it always has access to fresh grass and plants.
+The Salling Pig is a free range pig sold in the Salling department stores – and the only pig in the retail sector in Denmark that is on grass all year.
+It is bred in large meadows and moved several times a year so that it always has access to fresh grass and plants.

 Green coating to prolong shelf life of avocados